rexcare/rexcare/README.md

 As a senior fullstack developer with 10+ years of web development experience, I provide you high quality services.
 I have an eye for great design, extreme attention to detail, creative development, strong communication skills, and efficient workflow.
-I have a technical background - Engineer's degree in Computer Science and strong software development experience, so I can effectively communicate with both experts and non-technical people.
+I have a technical background - Bachelor's degree in Computer Science and strong software development experience, so I can effectively communicate with both experts and non-technical people.
 I always strive to have all my clients satisfied with my working methodology and solutions.
 My results-oriented nature does not allow me to stop work on your project until completion.